galaxyproject/galaxy-hub/content/news/2023-10-30-gga-update/index.md

 ## The Earth BioGenome Project

-Building on the [Assembly workflows](https://galaxyproject.org/projects/vgp/) that have been developed as part of the VGP/BGE/ERGA (→ in short EBP) we are planning to deliver high-quality workflows and interactive tools for your genome annotation efforts.
+Building on the [Assembly workflows](https://galaxyproject.org/projects/vgp/) that have been developed as part of the [VGP](https://vertebrategenomesproject.org/)/[BGE](https://biodiversitygenomics.eu/)/[ERGA](https://www.erga-biodiversity.eu/) (→ in short [EBP](https://www.earthbiogenome.org/)) we are planning to deliver high-quality workflows and interactive tools for your genome annotation efforts.
 Ideally, running assembly and annnotation workflows after each other 😊

 ## What's next?

 Any tool or workflow missing in our catalog?
-Please tell us and we will do our best to make it available.
+Please tell us and we will do our best to make it available!

+We already have these items on our TODO list, stay tuned:

+- JBrowse2
+- GALBA
+- OMark
+- BUSCO update
-- jbrowse2
+- InterProScan update
-- GALBA, OMark, BUSCO/InterProScan updates

-BEAURIS link?
+Join us on our [chat channel](https://matrix.to/#/#galaxy-genome-annotation_Lobby:gitter.im) to keep in touch!